 1. Knowledge Management Basics and the Essential Automation Features For Business Success.

-Let’s first start with a definition of knowledge management.
+Here’s a definition of knowledge management.

 “Knowledge management (KM) is the collection of methods relating to creating, sharing, using and managing the knowledge and information of an organization.
 It refers to a multidisciplinary approach to achieve organizational objectives by making the best use of knowledge.”